tobias-weber/photo-mosaic-app/README.md

 This project demonstrates a **photo mosaic generator** built with:

 - **Backend** (`/backend`): ASP.NET Core 9 Web API
-  Handles user requests, image uploads, mosaic generation orchestration, and stores metadata in SQLite + raw files on disk (`/backend/storage` during development).
+  Handles user requests, image uploads, mosaic generation orchestration, and stores metadata in a database (default is PostgreSQL in prod, Sqlite in dev) and raw files on disk (`/backend/storage` during development).

 - **Frontend** (`/frontend`): Angular
-  Provides the UI for uploading images, managing generation jobs, and displaying generated mosaics.
+  Provides the UI for uploading images, managing generation jobs and displaying generated mosaics.
   Served via Nginx, which also proxies `/backend-api/` requests to the backend container.

 - **Processing** (`/processing`): Python